datagovuk/dgu-vagrant-puppet/README.md

 To automatically activate your CKAN python virtual environment on log-in, it is recommended to add this line to your .bashrc:

     source ~/ckan/bin/activate && cd /src/ckan

+and also add this line for the ruby to work properly:

+    source ~/.rvm/scripts/rvm

 ## 2. Extra CKAN setup